sodea1/climate_animator/README.md

-# CLIMATE CHANGE VISUALIZATION JAVASCRIPT
+# Climate Animator

-Climate change poses an increasing threat to the health of our planet.
-The purpose of this project will be to create a readily digestible visual for climate change impacts that are inherently difficult to grasp due to their sheer scale.
-This application will present changes in sea level, sea ice area, temperature, greenhouse gas emissions, etc., over time using Node.js and d3.js visualizations.
+Climate Animator displays historical climate change related data in visually arresting ways to emphasize the scale of impact to planet Earth.
+Users can use toggle buttons to view changes in arctic sea ice extent and greenhouse gas emissions over time.

 ## Functionality and MVP's